phpmd/phpmd/UPGRADING.md

 }
 ```

-The older `@SuppressWarnings` doc comment annotations from PHPMD 2 are still supported for backward compatibility:
+The older `@SuppressWarnings` doc comment annotations from PHPMD 2 are deprecated, but still supported for backward compatibility:

 ```php
 /** @SuppressWarnings(PHPMD.UnusedLocalVariable) */